jterrazz/open-mt-api/README.md

 # Open.MT - Open Market API

-> [Open.MT](https://open.mt) is a marketplace that allows customers to discover and transact with their communities.
+Welcome to the Open.MT API!
+Our API powers the marketplace that enables customers to discover and transact with their communities.

-Learn more about us on [our blog](https://blog.open.mt/) !
+## About Open.MT

+[Open.MT](https://open.mt) is a marketplace that enable seamless interactions between customers and their communities.
+We are dedicated to providing a platform that empowers merchants of all backgrounds, from big brands to small businesses and artisans.
+Our vision is to revolutionize the world of online commerce by leveraging the potential of decentralization and open technologies.

+To learn more about our mission, latest updates, and exciting stories from entrepreneurs, visit [our blog](https://blog.open.mt/).

-## Get started 🍋
+## Get Started 🍋

-### Quick start with Docker
+### Quick Start with Docker

-This project is using **docker** to run the application and its dependencies.
-If you don't have it installed, you can follow the [official documentation](https://docs.docker.com/get-docker/).
+Getting started with our API is simple!
+We use **docker** to manage the application and its dependencies.
+If you haven't installed Docker yet, you can follow the [official documentation](https://docs.docker.com/get-docker/) to set it up.

+To launch the project, use the following command:

 ```sh
 # Start the project
 sh ./scripts/docker.sh start
 ```

+With this quick setup, you'll be ready to explore the power of our Open Market API and build seamless experiences for customers.
+Happy coding!
 To help you **develop**, we provide a few scripts to run the project with hot reload, and run tests.

 ```sh